datafor123/visualizer-xdm-demo/README.md

-# Communite with visualizer report via XDM
+# Communite with visualizer report via XDM (ReactJS Version)

 ## Install the dependencies
 Download the source code and run the following command in the root directory of the project.